sapegin/mrm/docs/Custom_presets.md

 }
 ```

-See the [Writing custom tasks](#writing-custom-tasks) section above to learn how to write Mrm tasks.
+See the [Writing custom tasks](./Writing_tasks.md) to learn how to write Mrm tasks.
 To add a task to a preset put it into a `<TASK>/index.js` file in your preset package folder.

 If you want to use a task from npm (or any default task), you should include it as a dependency.
 That way you can be sure that you’ll always have a task version that works for your project.